evidentlyai/evidently/README.md

 ![Dashboard example](https://github.com/evidentlyai/evidently/blob/main/evidently/examples/iris_data_drift_report_picture.png)

 ## Installing from PyPI
+### MAC OS and Linux
 Evidently is available as a PyPI package.
 To install it using pip package manager, run:
 ```sh
 $ pip install evidently
 ```

 The tool allows building interactive reports both inside a Jupyter notebook and as a separate .html file.
+If you want have nteractive reports only in .html files, than the installation is finished.

-To enable this, we use jupyter nbextension.
-After installing `evidently` you should run the two following commands in the terminal from evidently directory.
+ To enable building interactive reports inside a Jupyter notebook, we use jupyter nbextension.
+This means that if you want to create reports inside a Jupyter notebook, then after installing `evidently` you should run the two following commands in the terminal from evidently directory.

 To install jupyter nbextention, run:
 ```sh